 In the middle part of therapy, we begin to gently challenge and shift some of those obstacles out of your path.
 We will likely try a few different tools until we find the things you most click with.
 These could be a mixture of psycho-education, mindfulness, role-play, relaxation, behavioural experiments, thought experiments or creative methods.
 For some clients, the problems might not go away entirely, but our aim is that you feel better able to handle them in a healthy way.

 As you begin to notice changes, feel calmer and more in control, rediscover some of your spark and feel a stronger sense of who you are and what's important to you, we will begin to wind down towards the end of therapy.
 These last few sessions are a chance to consolidate what we've done so far, create a plan for what you want to continue working on after therapy and bring our therapeutic relationship to a healthy end.

 Throughout this whole process, it is my job to adapt to what you are bringing into the room.
 We will collaborate on the direction your therapy takes and check in as we go along to make sure you are getting what you need from therapy.
 I will ask you about how you feel therapy is going for you, what's working, what isn't and what we could do differently.
 As a result of this, we can have a strong and genuine therapeutic relationship.

 Drop me a text, email or call and we can see if this is what you need.

 Times and location

-I usually see clients on Mondays, Thursdays and Fridays between 10.30am and 7.30pm.
+I usually see clients on Wednesdays, Thursdays and Fridays between 10.30am and 7.30pm.